jmacost5/CPP-528-Project/labs/wk05/README.md

 Used previsouly built baseline model predicting tract change from Lab 04 as the starting point.

-Created a log-linear diff-in-diff model following these steps and added control variables from Lab 04.
+Created a log-linear diff-in-diff model and added control variables from Lab 04.

 Interpreted the main results from the models are assuming median home